frabjous/knap/README.md

 ## Troubleshooting and Workarounds

 The developers of PDF viewers/browsers, etc., likely did not foresee their use for this purpose, and because of this, problems can arise.
-One of the most common issue occurs when the next cycle of the processing begins rewriting an updated version of the output file before the viewer is done reading it from the previous cycle.
+One of the most common issues occurs when the next cycle of the processing begins rewriting an updated version of the output file before the viewer is done reading it from the previous cycle.
 At worst, this can cause the viewer to malfunction or crash.
 And even when this doesn’t happen, it can create annoyances such as the viewer “losing your place” in the document and, e.g., scrolling back to the start of the document while you were editing the middle or end.

 If you encounter this kind of difficulty, one thing to consider is raising the processing delay setting to 500 ms or higher; see [the info on this above](#delay-setting--speed-tuning).
 This might give the viewer the time it needs.